 Drop in the MLPOS folder at Dockside Realty (Driftwood),

 - or - mail to: P.O Box 65, Pender Island, BC V0N 2M0

 Download from button on the left

 Magic Lake Property Owners Society

 Magic Lake Property Owners’ Society (MLPOS) was established in the mid 1970s to manage several properties and be a voice for residents of Magic Lake Estates on North Pender Island, British Columbia.

-MLPOS owns and manages Thieves Bay Marina, the tennis courts, located on Privateers Road, where there is also a playground, and Mouat Park, a native plant sanctuary, located at the corner of Storm Crescent and Schooner Way.
+MLPOS owns and manages Thieves Bay Marina, the tennis/pickle ball courts, located on Privateers Road, where there is also a playground, and Mouat Park, located at the corner of Storm Crescent and Schooner Way.

 MLPOS also is an advocacy association for the many residents of Magic Lake Estates.
 For example, we communicate with local governments (Capital Regional District and Islands Trust) regarding water service, waste disposal and land use issues.

 If you move to Magic Lake Estates, membership in the association is encouraged.
 The annual membership fee is $20 plus $1 GST.
 The benefits include the ability to acquire a slip at the marina, preferred tennis court rates and a voice through the association on matters affecting local residents.